Legality Of Cannabis In Massachusetts, U.S. In Question, While Mexico Moves Forward

 Legality of Cannabis Linked to Increase in Car Crashes

 A recent study that could make it even more difficult for marijuana activists to gain federal support found that the legalization of recreational marijuana is linked to an increase in automobile accidents.
-Between Colorado, Oregon and Washington, an overall increase of 3 percent was noted.
+Between Colorado, Oregon, and Washington, an overall increase of 3 percent was noted.
 Individually, though, some states fared much worse.
 For example, Colorado is now experiencing 14 percent more car crashes than its bordering states.

 This research paints an interesting picture, but not everyone is convinced.
 A Colorado state trooper told CBS Denver that the data to support the claim linking higher accident rates with legalized marijuana isn’t conclusive.